jupyter/docker-stacks/docs/maintaining/tasks.md

 1. Ensure the PR includes an update to the stack overview diagram [in the documentation](https://github.com/jupyter/docker-stacks/blob/master/docs/using/selecting.md#image-relationships).
    The image links to the [blockdiag source](http://interactive.blockdiag.com/) used to create it.
-2. Ensure the PR updates the Makefile which is used to build the stacks in order on GitHub Actions.
+2. Ensure the PR updates the [Makefile](../../Makefile) which is used to build the stacks in order on GitHub Actions.
+3. Ensure necessary tags / manifests are added for the new image in the [tagging](../../tagging) folder.
-3. Create a new repository in the `jupyter` org on Docker Hub named after the stack folder in the git repo.
+4. Create a new repository in the `jupyter` org on Docker Hub named after the stack folder in the git repo.
-4. Grant the `stacks` team permission to write to the repo.
+5. Grant the `stacks` team permission to write to the repo.
-5. Click _Builds_ and then _Configure Automated Builds_ for the repository.
-6. Select `jupyter/docker-stacks` as the source repository.
-7. Choose _Build on Docker Hub's infrastructure using a Small node_ unless you have reason to believe a bigger host is required.
-8. Update the _Build Context_ in the default build rule to be `/<name-of-the-stack>`.
-9. Toggle _Autobuild_ to disabled unless the stack is a new root stack (e.g., like `jupyter/base-notebook`).
-10. If the new stack depends on the build of another stack in the hierarchy:
-    1. Hit _Save_ and then click _Configure Automated Builds_.
-    2. At the very bottom, add a build trigger named _Stack hierarchy trigger_.
-    3. Copy the build trigger URL.
-    4. Visit the parent repository _Builds_ page and click _Configure Automated Builds_.
-    5. Add the URL you copied to the _NEXT_BUILD_TRIGGERS_ environment variable comma separated list of URLs, creating that environment variable if it does not already exist.
-    6. Hit _Save_.
-11. If the new stack should trigger other dependent builds:
-    1. Add an environment variable named _NEXT_BUILD_TRIGGERS_.
-    2. Copy the build trigger URLs from the dependent builds into the _NEXT_BUILD_TRIGGERS_ comma separated list of URLs.
-    3. Hit _Save_.
-12. Adjust other _NEXT_BUILD_TRIGGERS_ values as needed so that the build order matches that in the stack hierarchy diagram.

 ## Adding a New Maintainer Account